Ansford Academy

 Ansford Academy, previously known as Ansford School, is a school located in Ansford, which lies on the northern edge of Castle Cary in Somerset, England.
-The current principal is Rachel Purnell.
+The current head teacher is Karl Musson.
 In July 2011, the school became an Academy.

-The redbrick Neo-Georgian main school building was completed in 1940 with additional classrooms for Science, Technology, Modern Languages, Art, ICT and a block for mathematics being added in the 1970/90s.
+The main school building was completed in 1940 in a Neo-Georgian style.
+Additional classrooms for Science, Technology, Modern Languages, Art, ICT and a block for mathematics were added between the 70’s-90’s.
 A new £1.7 million Sports Centre was completed in 2005.

 In the school's most recent Ofsted inspection, which took place between the 2nd and 3rd March 2022, a 'good' rating was given for every assessed category including overall effectiveness.

 The associated sixth form college for Ansford Academy is Strode College.